-When outsourcing your IT to a managed services provider, it’s important that they have a team of technicians who are experts in different areas of IT.
+When outsourcing your IT to a managed services provider, such as Solutions 4 IT, it’s important that they have a team of technicians who are experts in different areas of IT.
 They should have IT professionals who have different knowledge and skill levels, meaning they can assist with a range of different queries and issues that you and your team may have.

 Take a look at these different levels of IT support and what they mean:

 1st line IT support often includes onsite tickets and initial phone calls.
 The team dealing with these enquiries will give basic level support to see if an issue can be resolved quickly.
 If not, they will escalate an issue and offer support to 2nd line teams where possible.